Tuesday, March 21, 2023

 • What would improve your experience?

-• What do you like or hate about_____?
+• What do you like or hate about _the product_?

 Next, ask for feedback on the new product from your customers again.

-3. Test revision and product solution: Here, you present the second feedback to your development team again.
+1. Test revision and product solution: You present the second feedback to your development team again.
 Test the revised problems and update your product development plans.

 Phase 4: Evaluate Customer Feedback Following The Next Steps